 What are the symptoms caused by fireplaces?

-The most common symptoms of malfunctioning or improperly used fireplaces are:
+The most common symptoms of a malfunctioning or improperly used fireplace is:

 - Headaches and migraines